rslifka/elasticity/README.md

 # This is the first step in the jobflow - running a custom jar
 step = Elasticity::CustomJarStep.new('s3n://elasticmapreduce/samples/cloudburst/cloudburst.jar')

-# Here are the arguments to pass to the jar
+# Here are the arguments to pass to the jar (replace OUTPUT_BUCKET)
 step.arguments = %w(s3n://elasticmapreduce/samples/cloudburst/input/s_suis.br s3n://elasticmapreduce/samples/cloudburst/input/100k.br s3n://OUTPUT_BUCKET/cloudburst/output/2012-06-22 36 3 0 1 240 48 24 24 128 16)

 # Add the step to the jobflow